alexwilkinson/alexwilkinson.github.io/_posts/2014-03-05-the_power_of_recursion.markdown

 ## Function(function(function(function)))

 So what are recursions, anyway?
 Here's my (probably not fully accurate) understanding of a common use case for them.
-Not exactly a defintion, I know, but you can go to Wikipedia for that!
+Not exactly a definition, I know, but you can go to Wikipedia for that!

-A recursive function is one that implements an algorithim to solve a problem that, in the process, requires calling itself.
+A recursive function is one that implements an algorithm to solve a problem that, in the process, requires calling itself.
 I like to think of recursive functions as a proxy for the programmer herself.
 Rather than the coder implementing each step in the process of solving a problem, she instead identifies a higher-level algorithm that will lead to a solution and tells the computer to run it.
 This requires a certain level of faith, particularly for complex recursive functions.
 You don't necessarily need to know what the function does at every step (unless it isn't working...) as long as you have written accurate instructions for the computer to follow.

 To write a recursive solution to a problem, you need to identify and implement three things: